Sumitro Djojohadikusumo: Diplomatic talks

-Following the 1948 Operation Kraai, a large-scale Dutch offensive against Republican-held territories which captured most of the Indonesian leadership, Sumitro and members of the Indonesian UN delegation (led by L.N.
-Palar) were vital in maintaining international awareness of the Indonesian situation.
+Following the 1948 Operation Kraai, a large-scale Dutch offensive against Republican-held territories which captured most of the Indonesian leadership, Sumitro and members of the Indonesian UN delegation (led by L. N. Palar) were vital in maintaining international awareness of the Indonesian situation.
 Previously the Indonesian delegation had been ignored, but the military operation brought Indonesia to the forefront of attention, and after a meeting with Under Secretary of State Robert A. Lovett, Sumitro gave a press conference which was prominently featured in American media.
 The New York Times, for example, published in its entirety a memorandum from Sumitro condemning Dutch actions and calling for the cessation of American aid (i.e. the Marshall Plan) to the Netherlands.
-Sumitro later briefly headed the Indonesian embassy in the United States.
+Sumitro later headed the Indonesian embassy in the United States as a charge d'affaires ad interim, serving from 9 January until the presentation of credentials by the inaugural ambassador Ali Sastroamidjojo on 20 February 1950.

 During the final negotiations on the handover of Indonesian sovereignty Sumitro led the economic and financial subcommittee.
 In these negotiations, while the Dutch calculated that the Indonesians would have to take on debt passed on from the Dutch East Indies government amounting to over 6 billion guilders, Sumitro argued the opposite: that a significant proportion of the debts (around 2 billion guilders) were created to fund the Dutch effort against Indonesian forces during the revolution and hence should not be paid by the Indonesian government.
 Instead, he calculated that the Dutch government would owe Indonesia 500 million guilders.
 The Dutch eventually agreed to not include the military spending, and an agreement was struck that the Indonesian government would be responsible for 4.3 billion guilders in debt (then equivalent to US$1.13 billion) to be paid in full by July 1964.
-Sumitro wanted to negotiate down the debt further, but was overridden by Vice-President Mohammad Hatta.
-Sumitro also opposed deferring the question on sovereignty over Western New Guinea, but was again overridden by Hatta.
+Sumitro wanted to negotiate down the debt further, but was overridden by Vice President Mohammad Hatta.
+Hatta further overrode Sumitro on the question of sovereignty over Western New Guinea, and on the selection of De Javasche Bank, the colonial central bank, as Indonesia's central bank over the nationalist Bank Negara Indonesia (founded by his father Margono in 1946).